browserslist/browserslist-rs/README.md

 Please refer to [crate documentation](docs.rs/browserslist-rs/).

+Note that cURL is required by the build script, so make sure `curl-dev` has been installed on your system.

 ## Try as Rust crate example

 You can try and inspect query result by running example with Cargo: